-Many organisations today are introducing accountability and controls to improve governance and mitigate against risk In the last few years since the banking catastrophes of 2008, we have seen many organisations across different vertical industries trying to do a better job of managing their business.
-Many have introduced more controls and accountability into their management practices to improve governance and mitigate risk.
+Many organisations today are introducing additional controls and accountability into management practices to improve, governance and mitigate against risk

+In the last few years since the banking catastrophes of 2008, we have seen many organisations across different vertical industries introducing additional controls and accountability into their management practices to improve governance and mitigate risk.
 Some have done this voluntarily while others have been forced into it through legislation and regulation.
 A good example of the latter would be the Solvency II risk management regulations imposed on the European Union insurance market by the European parliament.
-These are designed to ensure that insurers can meet their obligations in a worst case scenario with regards to risks they have insured across all classes of business e.g. motor, property, casualty, professional indemnity, etc. Sarbannes-Oxley (SOX) is another example were legislation is forcing companies to tighten procedures, introduce new process controls and recording business activity to improve business practices.
+These are designed to ensure that insurers can meet their obligations in a worst case scenario with regards to risks they have insured across all classes of business e.g. motor, property, casualty, professional indemnity, etc. Sarbannes-Oxley (SOX) is another example where legislation is forcing companies to tighten procedures, introduce new process controls and recording business activity to improve business practices.